 How to transfer flights at BKK

 For example: You’re flying from London Heathrow on Thai, then changing to Bangkok Airways in Bangkok to fly to Koh Samui.
 Say, like many travellers, you booked these tickets separately on the airlines’ own websites.
-Until recently you could check your bags at Heathrow and collect them in Samui – simply transferring in Bangkok.
+Previously, you could check your bags at Heathrow and collect them in Samui – simply transferring in Bangkok.
 Not anymore.

-Now – in a move that seems to punish the capable and independent-minded traveller (or perhaps Star Alliance competitors?) – you have to add a few annoying steps to achieve the above.
+Today – in a move that seems to punish the capable and independent-minded traveller (or perhaps Star Alliance competitors?) – you have to add a few annoying steps to achieve the above.

 Today, anyone with a separate Bangkok Airways ticket will have to (1) collect their bags in Bangkok and (2) check in for their second flight separately.
 This holds true for travel both to and from Koh Samui (or any domestic Bangkok Airways destination).

 Why the policy change?

-In their words: To “enjoy care free journey without anxieties”.
+In their words: To “enjoy carefree journey without anxieties”.
 Having tried the new reality, I’ll have to disagree.
 What used to be care-free will now, at busy times of the year, involve significant waits.
 So – what are your options?
 How to get around this new policy to enjoy the easy days of old?

 (A) If you haven’t booked your tickets

-If your second airline is eligible, you can book your Bangkok Airways flight under the same ticket and skip this nonsense entirely.
+If your second airline IS eligible for through-check, you can book your Bangkok Airways flight under the same ticket and skip this nonsense entirely.
 To do this, have it issued through a travel agent or call your second airline’s ticket office and have them book your Bangkok Airways flight on the same ticket.
-Do some comparison shopping, though, as we’ve found this is often a more expensive option on the routes we fly.
+Do some comparison shopping, though, as I’ve found this can be a more expensive option on the routes I fly.

 Remember the days when you could do things for yourself, on the internet?
 No longer!
 This option might actually involve a dot matrix printer.

-Other airlines: How to transfer to domestic at BKK
+How to transfer to domestic at BKK

 1. Arrival at BKK